ZM4G glow logo

 Brian silhouetted up a pole

 <- A typical view of one of my friends at ZL6QH super-station near Wellington.
 It’s Brian, ZL1AZE, who (along with Wilfred ZL2BSJ - see above) did most of the antenna work at QH in all weathers.
-It was almost always blowing a gale with chilly horizontal rain that hurt your face, ideal in fact for the wind farm that is now operational from the site.
+It is almost always blowing a gale with chilly horizontal rain that hurts your face, ideal in fact for the wind farm.

 The certificate below was for our multi-multi entry in CQ WW CW in 2005, winning first place in Oceania.